Brigid Rockwell Originals

-1967, Me, in the back yard of my parents' home in Troy, New York.
-I painted myself black at age two when left unattended.
+In the back yard of my parents' home in Brunswick Hills, New York, where I painted myself black at age two.

 While finishing my studies at School of Visual Arts in Manhattan in 1994, I received a grant from Chase Manhattan Bank in 1995, to study abroad for a summer semester in Barcelona, Spain at LLOYA (School of Fine Arts).
 The program, which concluded in July, inspired and prompted me to give up my apartment in Manhattan and move to Prague, Czech Republic, where I lived and traveled extensively through Europe for two years.

-Upon my return to the United States in January 1998, I found refuge in Hudson, New York, where I set up a painting studio in a third floor railroad flat on Warren Street, long before it was the fashionable design and antique mecca we now see in Columbia County.
+Upon my return to the United States in January 1998, I found refuge in Hudson, New York, where I set up a painting studio in a third floor railroad flat on Warren Street, This was long before it was the fashionable design and antique mecca we now see in Columbia County.
+Having served on the COLUMBIA COUNTY Council on the Arts Board of Directors from 1998-2003, working with Carrie Haddad closely to develope the second evolutions of Hudson, NY's ArtsWalk Event in 1998.
+It was a collaboration with, small business owners, who believed in what was happening there at the time.
 My work was exhibited locally and I did a great deal of decorating, events planning, decorative painting and interior design work there.

 In March 2001, six months before the second and final bombing of the World Trade Center, I had my daughter.
 Suffice to say, the decisions I had made in the wake of the previous bombing, made me confident in a humans' ability to read signs, symbols and go with their intuition.
 These skills are the foundation of how I work as an artist.